afterpartyai/bittensor-conversation-genome-project/EXTENSIONS.md

 Instead of baking assumptions into core logic, extensions let you layer these ideas on top — and remove them just as easily if they don’t work.

 If an extension isn’t present, nothing breaks.
 If core code upgrades, your extensions stay isolated.

 ---

-# SN33 User Extensions (Plugins)

-Extensions let miners and validators add custom functionality **without forking core code**.

-The goal is to make experimentation safe:
-- Drop an extension into `conversationgenome/extensions/`
-- Upgrade core normally
-- Your custom logic stays isolated and optional
-- If an extension isn’t installed, calls are **no-ops** (non-breaking)

----